MDL definitions

 13 Cable Space associated with a Cable Way

-• 3D Spaces that are used to build a logistic hierarchy tree of model objects.
-Model objects that model these 3D Spaces do not participate in collision control.
-There is a separate configuration object (Containment Setup) that specifies what kind of hierarchy these 3D Spaces are expected to build.
+• 3D Space objects that are used to build a logistical hierarchy tree of model objects.
+Model objects that model these 3D spaces do not participate in collision control.
+There is a separate configuration object (Containment Setup) that specifies what kind of hierarchy these 3D spaces are expected to build.

 Type of 3D Space Description